Elon Musk is a modern-day polymath.

 Before we reveal what that two step process is, let’s explore how Elon Musk became so knowledgeable in so many different fields.

 So, how did Musk become an ‘expert generalist?’

 Musk started his road to expert-generalist as a teenager.
 His brother Kimbal Musk reportedly told Bloomberg that Elon read two books a day covering such diverse subjects as fiction, philosophy, religion, programming, biographies of scientists, and as he got older his interests spread to physics, engineering, product design, business, technology and energy.

-He spent many years reading 60 times as much as an avid reader.
-He read widely across different fields.
+He spent many years reading 60 books a month across different fields.
 He exposed himself to much more information than school can offer.

 Elon Musk’s two step process for ‘learning transfer’